-🞯 Learning Objectives
+O Learning Objectives

-After completing this chapter, the students will be able to:
+After completing this lesson, students will be able to:

-- Understand the nature of Heat.

-- Identify the effects of heat.

-- Differentiate the conducting powers of various substances.

-- List out good and bad conductors of heat and their uses.

-- Explain conduction using kinetic theory.

-- Describe the experiments to show convection in fluids.

-- Understand the concept of radiation.

-- Define specific heat capacity.

-- Define thermal capacity.

-- Solve problems on specific heat capacity.

-- Describe the concept of change of state.

-- Define specific latent heat of fusion and specific latent heat of vaporisation.
+- understand the nature and the effects of heat. - differentiate the conducting powers of various substances. - list out good and bad conductors of heat and their uses. - explain conduction using kinetic theory. - describe the experiments to show convection in fluids. - understand the concept of radiation. - define specific heat capacity and thermal capacity. - describe the concept of change of state. - define specific latent heat of fusion and specific latent heat of vaporisation.